sysdiglabs/terraform-provider-sysdig/docs/index.md

 and Sysdig Monitor as code, allowing you to synchronize your declarative configuration with the configuration at the Platform.

-This enables you several cases like:
+You can instrument several use cases like:
 - Backup/restore
 - Disaster recovery
 - Configuration version management